 With subcategories being: number of increased volunteers, increased email subscriptions, increased involvement in events, etc.

-Once you believe social media can help your organization you’ll be able to help your board believe it’s worthwhile!
+Once you believe social media can help your organization you’ll be able to help your board and other key stakeholders believe it’s worthwhile.